The Addiction Cycle

 - Notice the unwanted feelings at the outset and do something constructive to move out of them.
 This is the healthiest choice and can be learned.
 Similarly, we can also get support to heal any underlying emotional pain driving these feelings.

 Or we can notice we are triggered and reach out for contact with someone helpful or do something else until the urge goes away.
 Again, a great and healthy choice.

 3. Notice we are preoccupied and fantasizing and nip that in the bud.
 As before, this is easier if we talk to someone.

 4. Finally, and this is late, we can admit we are getting into our rituals and decide to stop.
 We can put on the brakes, especially if we connect to someone and get pulled out of our routine.

 Realistically, the best way to break the cycle is to work with someone to learn about your behavior and strategize how to disrupt the habits.
 And end the secrecy by having someone hold you accountable.

 Getting support for your self-control helps you regain your self-respect and freedom from an unhealthy habit or addiction.

 Written by John R. Williams, MA LMHC, Mental Health Therapist for The Center • A Place of HOPE.
-John seeks to not only empower individuals to find peace and fulfillment, but also establish warm and strong relationships.
+John seeks to empower individuals to find peace and fulfillment and establish warm and robust relationships.
 Located on the Puget Sound in Edmonds, Washington, The Center creates individualized programs to treat behavioral and mental health issues, including eating disorders, addiction, depression, anxiety, and more.